janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 The branch should start from the latest version of the source code.

+    git fetch origin master
+    git checkout -b descriptive-name origin/master

 The risk of conflicts is higher if the branch is based on outdated code.

 Code Review Horror: a new branch based on code from 6 months ago, pre-dating a large refactoring 2 months ago

-    git fetch origin master
-    git checkout -b descriptive-name origin/master

 Working on the branch
 ---------------------

-One commit should be about one logical change.
+Commits should be atomic: perform a single logical change.

 It's hard to review commits with multiple unrelated changes.

-Code Review Horror: a single commit with a bugfix, a new feature, a refactoring, and coding style changes, all in one.
+Code Review Horror: a single commit containing a bugfix... and a new feature... and a refactoring... and coding style changes... all in one.

 ---